 THE STRATHFIELD 9JE HERD

 The Strathfield 9JE prefix first commenced in 2007 and sees the next generation of Perry's becoming formally involved in the Droughtmaster industry.
-This prefix is operated on behalf of Brodie and Josh Perry, grandsons of the late Noel Perry.
+This prefix was initially operated on behalf of Brodie and Josh Perry, grandsons of the late Noel Perry.
 The Perry family saw the need to cultivate the boy's enthusiasm and the decision was made to help them forge their own identity within the breed.
 As the boys had inherited the 9JE brand from their grandfather, it seemed highly appropriate that this would form part of the new stud's identity, thus "Strathfield 9JE" was born.

 End of Day